EldertGrootenboer/Building-Smarter-Solutions-Using-Azure-And-Cognitive-Services/README.md

   - Date
   - Signature
 - After labeling the different fields, go to the Train blade and train the model.
 - After training your model, check if you can list them using [form-recognizer.rest](./code/iac/rest-calls/form-recognizer.rest).
-If you don't see your model, you will probably need to update the version (currently set to v2.1-preview.1) to the latest version.
-In this case, you will also need to update the version in [RetrieveLatestModel.cs](./code/functions/retrieve-latest-model/RetrieveLatestModel.cs).
+If you don't see your model, you will probably need to update the version (currently set to v2.1-preview.3) to the latest version.
+In this case, you will also need to update the version in [RetrieveLatestModel.cs](./code/functions/retrieve-latest-model/RetrieveLatestModel.cs) and the Form Recognizer API in API Management.

 ### Face API